queritylib/querity/index.markdown

 * LESSER_THAN_EQUALS
 * IS_NULL
 * IS_NOT_NULL
+* IN
+* NOT_IN

 > \* Operators STARTS_WITH, ENDS_WITH, CONTAINS are case-insensitive only if the underlying database supports case-insensitive matching and proper configurations are applied.
 >
 >    E.g. JPA supports case-insensitive matching by default,
 > while Elasticsearch requires a specific configuration (see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html) and [Spring Data Elasticsearch Documentation](https://docs.spring.io/spring-data/elasticsearch/reference/elasticsearch/object-mapping.html#elasticsearch.mapping.meta-model.annotations)).

 #### AND conditions